oraculodev/oraculo-server/README.md

 # oraculo-server

-A system catalog for mapping our services and other information
+A system catalog for mapping your services, teams and other information based on your repos.

 ## requirements